Dear readers of ADxS.org, please forgive the disruption.

 • Hypertension (metabolic syndrome X) 63

-• Which has direct effects on the bone63
+• Which has a direct effect on the bone63

 • Hypoththalamic-pituitary-gonadal axis58

-• Cortisol markedly reduces testosterone production in Leydig cells
+• Cortisol significantly reduces testosterone production in Leydig cells

 • Bone and muscle growth58

-Cortisol is the (temporally) last stress hormone of the HPA axis and, in addition to some stress activations, also has the task of down-regulating the HPA axis, which is designed for a limited duration of activity.
-This works by having only the glucocorticoid receptors (GR) - which are about 1/10 as sensitive to cortisol as the mineralocorticoid receptors (MR) - effect the down-regulation of the HPA axis.
-Low levels of cortisol that exhaust only the MR do not cause HPA axis inhibition, only particularly high levels of cortisol (at which, after saturation of the more sensitive MR receptors, the insensitive GR receptors are also targeted).67
+Cortisol is the (temporally) last stress hormone of the HPA axis and, in addition to some stress activations, also has the task of downregulating the HPA axis, which is designed for a limited period of activity.
+This works by only the glucocorticoid receptors (GR) - which are only about 1/10 as sensitive to cortisol as the mineralocorticoid receptors (MR) - bringing about the downregulation of the HPA axis.
+Low cortisol levels, which only utilize the MR, do not cause HPA axis inhibition, but only particularly high cortisol levels (at which the insensitive GR receptors are also addressed after the more sensitive MR receptors are saturated).67

-When the GRs are activated, they downregulate the HPA axis by inhibiting the release of
+When the GR are activated, they downregulate the HPA axis by reducing the release of

 • CRH